EPCCed/archer2-intro-to-lammps/_episodes/00-welcome.md

 learning key skills and information throughout the course.
 Typically, this follows the method of the instructor demonstrating and then the attendees doing along with the instructor.

-[comment]: # (many helpers?)
-There are many helpers available to assist you and to answer any questions you may have as we work through the material together.
-You should also feel free to ask questions of the instructor whenever you like.
+The instructors are available to assist you and to answer any questions you may have as we work through the material together.
+You should feel free to ask questions of the instructor whenever you like.
 The instructor will also provide many opportunities to pause and ask questions.

 We will also make use of a shared collaborative document - the *etherpad*.
 You will find a link